min-hieu/HelloScore/README.md

 ```
 - implement your own network in network.py
   (Recommend to implement Positional Encoding, Residual Connection)
+- implement ISMLoss in loss.py (hint: you will need to use torch.autograd.grad)
 - implement DSMLoss in loss.py
-- implement ISMLoss in loss.py
+- (optional) implement SSMLoss in loss.py
 - implement the training loop in train_utils.py
 ```
 #### 3. Sampling